monoclecat/cleansys/README.md

 Also, you will run into 'Permission denied' errors if you don't run some of the command as root (prepend `sudo ` to the command).

-I first had to install pip3 `sudo apt install python3-pip`
+I first had to install pip3 `sudo apt install python3-pip` and virtualenv: `pip3 install virtualenv`.

 Change the ownership of the directory `cleansys` to your username, create the virtualenv in it without using sudo and install the pip packages inside `requirements.txt` without using sudo